Halloween is one of my favorite holidays and an ideal time for small business retailers to experience a spike in revenue.

 Furthermore, create Facebook event pages for all local events.

 Why?
-According to the 2017 U.S. Mobile App Report by comScore, Facebook is the #1 app in monthly users on both smartphones and tablets.
+Because, according to the U.S. Mobile App Report by comScore, Facebook is the #1 app in monthly users on both smartphones and tablets.
 The report adds that 46 percent of smartphone users have Facebook on their home screen and it’s the #1 app smartphone users say is “most essential.”

 Let’s face it.
 Many of your customers are scoping out Facebook to find stuff to do.
 Give them some fun and spooky options!